pingooio/pingoo/README.md

   </h3>
 </p>

-Open Source load balancers and reverse proxies are stuck in the past century with a very slow pace of development and most of the important features reserved for "Enterpri$e Edition$" which lead developers to use third-party cloud services, exposing their users' traffic to legal, security and reliability risks.
+Open Source load balancers and reverse proxies are stuck in the past century with a very slow pace of development and most of the important features reserved for "Enterprise Editions" which lead developers to use third-party cloud services, exposing their users' traffic to legal, security and reliability risks.

 Pingoo is a modern Load Balancer / API Gateway / Reverse Proxy that run on your own servers and already have (or will have soon) all the features you expect from managed services and even more.
 All of that with a huge boost in performance and security thanks to reduced latency and, of course, Rust ;)